 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and overlaid with tiles.
-There is also a flat roof covering the entrance vestibule which is overlaid with felt or similar materials.
-I was able to inspect the roof space and gained access from a hatch within one of the first floor bedrooms.
-The roof is built of timber trusses and boarded over with sarking material.
+I was able to inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses

+Roofing including roof space and boarded over with sarking material.
 Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.
+Rainwater units are of PVC material, consisting of half round gutters discharging in to round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick/blockwork construction with an external finish of render and synthetic stone.
-There are sub floor ventilators to lower walls.
+The outer walls are of modern timber frame cavity construction with an external finish of render and pointed brickwork.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.

 Doors and windows were not forced open.
-Windows and the external door are of uPVC double glazed type.
-There are uPVC fascia/soffit boards.
+Windows and external doors are of uPVC double glazed type.
+There are uPVC fascia boards.